 My work on the Colibri pipeline is published in the Publications of the Astronomical Society of the Pacific.
 This project was supervised by Stan Metchev at Western University.

-Due to the finite speed of light, looking at distant objects in outer space means looking back in time.
+Due to the finite speed of light, looking at distant objects means looking back in time.
 Look far enough away and you can find protoclusters: the precursors to the galaxy clusters we see today.

 I am a co-author of a paper published in Nature, with further results from this work in preparation.
 This project was supervised by Scott Chapman at Dalhousie University.